2018ik/2018ik.github.io/_wiki/salvation.markdown

 ## Background

-Salvation in the Bible is twofold: on one hand, there is an instant, one-time, judicial salvation from eternal perdition through faith in Christ, accomplished through His redemption on the cross.
-One the other hand, there is a *much more*, daily, eventual salvation through the life of Christ (Rom.
+**Salvation** in the Bible is twofold: on one hand, there is an outward, immediate, judicial salvation from eternal perdition through faith in Christ, accomplished through His redemption on the cross.
+One the other hand, there is an inward, continual, organic salvation through the life of Christ (Rom.
 5:10) and a greater reward (1 Cor.
 3:14; 9:24) which depends on [how one runs the race](../running_the_race) (Matt.
 25:30).

 ## Judicially